Perfect hearty side dish.

 - Place the potato skins back on the pan and bake for 5 minutes while you prepare your filling to help stabilize the shell.

-- To the bowl of potato, add 2 tablespoons melted butter, ½ cup heavy cream, ¼ cup sour cream, and 1 ½ teaspoons kosher salt.
-Mix using a hand mixer or a handheld potato masher.
-I use a hand mixer for a smoother filling.
+- To the bowl of potato, add 2 tablespoons melted butter, ½ cup heavy cream, ¼ cup sour cream, and 1½ teaspoons kosher salt.
+Mix to fully combine.

-- Once thoroughly combined, stir in by hand 1 cup sharp cheddar cheese, saving the remaining for topping.
+- Once thoroughly combined, gently stir in 1 cup sharp cheddar cheese, saving the remaining for topping.

 - Spoon your potato mixture back into the shells.
 Top with the remaining sharp cheddar cheese.

-- Reduce the oven temperature to 375 degrees fahrenheit.
-Bake until the cheese is melted and potatoes are heated through, about 10 minutes.
+- Reduce the oven temperature to 375°F. Bake until the cheese is melted and potatoes are heated through, about 10 minutes.
 For a slightly crispier top, turn on the broiler for 1-2 minutes, watching closely for desired color.

-- Remove from the oven, top with your desired toppings (chives, sour cream, green onions, bacon pieces) and serve!
+- Remove from the oven, top with your desired toppings and serve!

 - Prep Time: 20 minutes